-You are going to love this easy Pineapple Cake!
-One of my readers entered it in a baking contest, and it won second place.
-It needs no frosting, though it’s amazing with freshly whipped cream.
+You are going to love this easy pineapple cake recipe!
+One of my readers entered it into a baking contest, and it won second place.
+While I love layer cakes, sometimes simple is best.
+This pineapple cake needs no frosting, though it’s amazing with freshly whipped cream.
 It’s soft, moist, eggy and delicate.

-When I first began making layer cakes, I was a nervous wreck.
+When I first began making layer cake recipes, I was a nervous wreck.
 They used to scare me to death because I was always worried about messing up.
 But overtime with patience and practice I grew more comfortable with the process.

-This pineapple cake recipe is fast, easy and wonderful.
-It’s eggy like a pound cake but with a softer texture similar to butter cake.
+This pineapple cake recipe is fast, easy and has a perfect level of sweetness.
+It’s eggy like a pound cake, but with a softer texture similar to yellow cake.
 I love it so much that it ultimately wound up in the dessert chapter of my cookbook, The Gourmet Kitchen.

-- This cake will not work if you substitute fresh pineapple, because it will be missing the juice.
-A 20 ounce can does not equal 20 ounces of straight pureed/crushed pineapple.
-I have no doubt that there’s a way to recreate the canned contents using a specific ratio of crushed real pineapple to pineapple juice.
-However, even if you can track down a website claiming to offer the correct ratio, I can’t promise it will work here if I haven’t tested it.
-If anyone would like to figure it out, test the cake and report back, please do!
-I would love that.
+- This cake will not work if you substitute fresh pineapple.
+I know many of you would prefer to use fresh fruit, but a 20 ounce can does not equal 20 ounces of straight crushed pineapple.
+I’m sure there’s a way to recreate the canned contents using a specific ratio of crushed real pineapple to pineapple juice.
+However, I can’t promise it will work here since I haven’t tested it.

-- I have made this cake many times, and there are two important things worth noting.
-Because this is a high ratio of eggs to butter/sugar, you want to add them very slowly.
-Let the eggs incorporate one at a time, scrape down the bowl periodically, and do not rush.
-Otherwise the batter is more likely to break.
-If it does start to break, don’t worry.
+- Add the eggs to the batter very slowly.
+The cake has a higher than normal ratio of eggs to butter and sugar, so you want to add them very slowly.
+Let the eggs incorporate one at a time, scrape down the bowl periodically.
+Don’t rush or you risk breaking the batter.
+However, if it does start to break, don’t worry.
 The flour mixture will still bring things back together.
+I speak from experience.

-- Because crushed pineapple is lumps mixed with juice, it will make the batter look broken when you mix it in.
-Add the flour mixture almost immediately after adding the pineapple.
+- Crushed pineapple makes the batter look lumpy.
+Because crushed pineapple has lumps mixed in with juice, it will make the batter look broken when you add it in.
+Add the flour mixture as quickly as possible after adding the pineapple.

 - 10 ounces all-purpose flour (approximately 2 cups)